 - Functional Specification Document (FSD) – This document is more of a technical response to the BRD.
 The intended audience for an FSD is usually the Software Developers who code/develop.

-- At times, few organizations tend to focus on Software Requirements Specification (SRS) which contains both the functional and non-functional behavior of a system.
+- At times, few organizations tend to focus on Software Requirements Specification which explains both the functional and non-functional behavior of a system.

-3. System Design – Now that the requirements are documented, It’s time to transform them detailed system design.
+Now that the requirements are documented, it’s time to transform them detailed system design.
 The input for a system design is the requirement Phase.
 The following are documented as part of the System Design.

-- HLD – High Level Design –Overall System Design with respect to System Architecture and Database.
+- HLD – High Level Design – Overall System Design with respect to System Architecture and Database.
 The core functional areas are highlighted here at a very high level.
-An HLD provides a bird-view of the system for a Developer.
+An HLD provides a bird’s-view of the system for a Developer.

-- LLD – Low Level Design – Much more detailed design document for a developer which includes the word description of the program to be developed.
-This also specifies the classes, methods, input and output parameters used, database tables, stored procedures and any other database object.
+- LLD – Low Level Design – Much more detailed design document for a developer which includes the low end description of the program to be developed.
+This might also include logic, methods, input and output parameters used, database tables, stored procedures and any other database object.

 There are various modes and means of System Testing.
 Few of those which are common are